An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Preliminaries and notation

 \subsection{The Job Shop Scheduling Problem}

 Scheduling is a decision-making process finding a temporal allocation of shared and limited resources to activities to optimize some desired objective.
-In this project, we are tackling the {n$\times$m minimum makespan} JSSP, which will be referred to as JSSP through the rest of the paper without loss of information.
+In this project, we are tackling the {n$\times$m minimum makespan} JSSP, denoted by $Jm\ ||\ C_{max}$ according to the three-field notation introduced by Graham et al. \cite{GrahamOptimization1979}.
+It will be referred to as JSSP throughout the rest of the paper without loss of information.

 In its standard form, we have a bunch of workers and a set of operating stations doing some service.
 Each worker has a good to process, and a list of ordered required operations to be performed to get the final product.
 The point of JSSP is determining the exact timing for which each worker should go to an operative station and perform some kind of process on the good, minimizing the overall time for all the workers.
 From now on the operating stations will be called \textit{machines}, the processes \textit{tasks} (or operations) and the list of ordered operations \textit{jobs}.